waynodiablo/Oystercard/node_guide.md

 Welcome to Node!
 This week, you will be learning how to build realtime applications using JavaScript across the whole stack.
 If you haven't heard of Node, here is a short list of what Node is and what Node isn't:

+**Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
+Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.**

 * Node is a server-side implementation of JavaScript, using Google's extremely powerful V8 engine
 * Node is extrememly good at handling large numbers of simultaneous requests or connections
 * Node is deliberately very minimal, encouraging users to write and use their own packages to extend functionality
 * Node is growing at an incredible rate.
 Its ecosystem is massive, with the number of published `npm` packages rapidly overtaking Ruby's gems

 * Node is NOT multi-threaded; it's just very smart with how it deals with these requests
 * Node is NOT mature - while currently stable, it is nowhere near a 1.0 release